-Record Keeping
+12. Record Keeping

-At Oak Meadow Primary School, all records of concerns and safeguarding/child protection files are stored separately from the child's school file.
+At Oak Meadow Primary School, all records of concerns and safeguarding/ child protection files are stored separately from the child's school file.
 They are locked in a secure location.

-If a child moves school, we will transfer the files, wherever possible.
-This will be done in person; the file will be transferred securely and separately from the child's main file.
-A receipt will be obtained from the receiving school.
+If a child moves school, we will transfer the files, wherever possible; this will be done in person if not the file will be transferred securely and separately from the child's main file within 5 days.
+We will obtain a receipt from the receiving school.
 If our school is the last known school the child attend, records will be retained until the child's 25th birthday.

-If a child arrives at our school with a child protection file, we will ensure key staff such as Designated Safeguarding Leads, designated teacher and SENDCO are aware as required.
+If a child arrives at our school with a child protection file, we will ensure key staff such as the Designated Safeguarding Lead, Designated Teacher and SENCO, are aware as required.